FYChengShi/Job-postings/README.md

 Diverse team building and employee activities.
 Good career development opportunities and promotion space.
 Front-line projects and challenging work tasks in the technology field.
-If you are interested in joining our team, please send your resume and personal introduction to ChengshiAlexander@ailepupower and we will contact you as soon as possible.
+If you are interested in joining our team, please send your resume and personal introduction to ChengshiAlexander@ailepupower.com and we will contact you as soon as possible.